ibell/coolprop/Web/Fluids/IsoButane.rst

 Bibliographic Information
 =========================
-**Equation of State**: D. Buecker and W. Wagner, 2006, Reference Equations of State for the Thermodynamic Properties of Fluid Phase n-Butane and Isobutane, *J. Phys.
+**Equation of State**: Buecker, D.; Wagner, W., 2006, Reference Equations of State for the Thermodynamic Properties of Fluid Phase n-Butane and Isobutane, *J. Phys.
 Chem.
 Ref.
 Data*, 35:929-1019

-**Surface Tension**: A. Mulero and I. Cachadi\~na and M. I. Parra, 2012, Recommended Correlations for the Surface Tension of Common Fluids, *J. Phys.
+**Surface Tension**: Mulero, A.; Cachadiña, I.; Parra, M. I., 2012, Recommended Correlations for the Surface Tension of Common Fluids, *J. Phys.
 Chem.
 Ref.
 Data*, 41:043105-1:13

-**Viscosity**: E. Vogel and C. Kuechenmeister and E. Bich, 2000, Viscosity Correlation for Isobutane over Wide Ranges of the Fluid Region, *Int.
+**Viscosity**: Vogel, E.; Kuechenmeister, C.; Bich, E., 2000, Viscosity Correlation for Isobutane over Wide Ranges of the Fluid Region, *Int.
 J. Thermophys*, 21:343-356

-**Conductivity**: R.A.
-Perkins, 2002, Measurement and Correlation of the Thermal Conductivity of Isobutane from 114 K to 600 K at Pressures to 70 MPa, *J. Chem.
+**Conductivity**: Perkins, R.A., 2002, Measurement and Correlation of the Thermal Conductivity of Isobutane from 114 K to 600 K at Pressures to 70 MPa, *J. Chem.
 Eng.
 Data*, 47:1272-1279

-**Lennard-Jones Parameters for ECS**: E. Vogel and C. Kuechenmeister and E. Bich, 2000, Viscosity Correlation for Isobutane over Wide Ranges of the Fluid Region, *Int.
+**Lennard-Jones Parameters for ECS**: Vogel, E.; Kuechenmeister, C.; Bich, E., 2000, Viscosity Correlation for Isobutane over Wide Ranges of the Fluid Region, *Int.
 J. Thermophys*, 21:343-356